Malta cost of living 2026: real monthly budgets by neighbourhood

 Farmhouses/houses of character average €1,200/mo

-Rent Market Dynamics & Trends
+02Rent Market Trends

-Short-term vs long-term: Long-term lets (6+ months) follow the rates above with utilities typically excluded.
+Short-term vs long-term: long-term lets (6+ months) follow the rates above with utilities typically excluded.
 Short-term lets command a 30–50% premium with utilities usually included.
 Over 95% of registered contracts are long-term.

-Move-in Costs
+Move-in costs

-- Deposit:1 month's rent (refundable)
+- 1 month's rent (refundable).

-- Advance:1 month's rent upfront
+- 1 month's rent upfront.

-- Agency fee:1 month's rent + 18% VAT, split 50/50 — tenant's share ~59% of one month
+- 1 month's rent + 18% VAT, split 50/50; the tenant's share is ~59% of one month.

-- Total:~2.5–3 months' rent to move in
+- Total to move in

-Year-over-year trends: Rents grew at double-digit rates from 2021–2024, but growth is sharply decelerating.
+Year-over-year trends: rents grew at double-digit rates from 2021–2024, but growth is sharply decelerating.
 The Housing Authority reported +6.8% in H1 2024, while the Central Bank noted growth slowed to just +2–3% by mid-2025.
-Investropa projects +3–6% growth for 2026, most likely around 4%.
-A construction boom (building permits surged 110.3% in Q3 2025) could further moderate growth.
+Investropa projects +3–6% for 2026, most likely around 4%.
+A construction boom (building permits surged 110.3% in Q3 2025) could moderate growth further.

 There were 70,589 active registered rental contracts in H1 2025, up 7.5% year-on-year, with over 90% of tenants being foreign workers.
 All rental contracts must be registered with the Malta Housing Authority.

-Groceries & Food Shopping
+03Groceries & Food Shopping

 | Item | Price (€) |